 Dr. Hu's lab to my students was fulfilled when they virtually visited my classroom, thanks to the efforts of the RUYES team.
 The meeting, although virtual due to COVID restrictions, had a huge impact on my students.
 Furthermore, the RUYES team arranged for genetic counsellors and other distinguished guests to visit.
 Additionally, with the collaboration of fellow RUYES trainees at my school, my colleague Tristan Mondesir and student Deanna Lescouflair, we were able to start a research club, Linden Youth Enjoy Science (L-YES), at Linden High School.
-Meeting high schoolers, undergraduates, and graduates from other schools through the RUYES program made me realize that my students need more academic, social, and professional support to make the transition from secondary to postsecondary education.
+Meeting high schoolers, A FOCUS ON REAL-WORLD SKILLS AND ENGAGEMENT FOR SUCCESS (CONTINUED) undergraduates, and graduates from other schools through the RUYES program made me realize that my students need more academic, social, and professional support to make the transition from secondary to postsecondary education.
+This is the critical time when my students need information, motivation, and financial support to aspire to go to college, major in STEM, and sustain the interest once enrolled.
+With our team effort and the excellent support of the RUYES team, I am certain we will do our best for the future of our students.